HLasse/TextDescriptives/README.md

 ### Readability

-The readability measures are largely derived from the [textstat](https://github.com/shivam5992/textstat) library and are more thoroughly defined there.
+The readability measures are largely derived from the [textstat](https://github.com/shivam5992/textstat) library and are thoroughly defined there.

 ### Etymology